Article Filtering

 2

-Message is ignored and will NOT be added or updated in DB.
-Already existing message will not be purged from DB.
+Message is ignored and will NOT be added or updated in the DB.
+An already existing message will not be purged from the DB.

 Purge